-Many public toilets will be open, and these have full hand-washing facilities available.
-Some toilets will remain closed while we make changes to ensure they are safe for public use.
+Most council-operated public toilets will be open, and these have full hand-washing facilities available. *Some public toilets are not council-run.

 Please wash your hands regularly, before you leave home and when you get back.
 If you know you are likely to use a public toilet, make sure to carry your own hand sanitiser and gels.

 Welsh Government regulations require all persons 11 years of age or older to wear face coverings inside public premises unless exempt.